Thank you. We'll take a look, and if it's relevant we'll publish the story.

 How quickly is this occupation growing?

-The number of 'Obstetricians and Gynecologists' job openings is expected to decline by -2.1% by 2030
+The number of 'Obstetricians and Gynecologists' job openings is expected to rise 1.7% by 2031

-'Obstetricians and Gynecologists' is expected to be a very slow growing occupation in comparison to other occupations.
+'Obstetricians and Gynecologists' is expected to be a slow growing occupation in comparison to other occupations.

-As of 2020 there were 18,900 people employed as Obstetricians and Gynecologists.
+As of 2021 there were 21,570 people employed as Obstetricians and Gynecologists within the United States.

 Provide medical care related to pregnancy or childbirth.
 Diagnose, treat, and help prevent diseases of women, particularly those affecting the reproductive system.
 May also provide general care to women.
 May perform both medical and gynecological surgery functions.